fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/fx_Capability.md

 ### `datalinkCommunicationCapabilityCode`

 The property `datalinkCommunicationCapabilityCode` is used to exchange information about the capabilities of the flight in terms of CPDLC.
-It shall consist of zero or more of the following values, separated by a space character:
+It shall consist of one or more of the following values, separated by a space character:

 - ATN CPDLC
   - `J1`: CPDLC ATN Via VHF Data Link (VDL) Mode 2